tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 - Tends to be much better for high branching factor games like go
 - Can search much deeper at the cost of not exploring a lot of the possible branches

+### Non-deterministic games

+Games that involve chance like dice or